Hugo Yue-Ho Yon: Ambassador to the Maldives

 On July 27, 2022, President Joe Biden announced his intent to nominate Yon to be the next ambassador to the Maldives.
 On July 28, 2022, his nomination was sent to the United States Senate.
 His nomination was not acted upon for the rest of the year and was returned to President Biden on January 3, 2023.

-President Biden renominated Yon the same day.
-His nomination is pending before the Senate Foreign Relations Committee.
+President Biden re-nominated Yon the same day.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on March 15, 2023.
+The committee favorably reported it on April 27, 2023.
+His nomination was confirmed by the full Senate on July 27, 2023, via voice vote.
+He presented his credentials to President Ibrahim Mohamed Solih on September 6, 2023.

 Personal life

 Yon speaks Cantonese, Mandarin Chinese, and Indonesian.